 Compared with Eq. \eqref{eq: HEOM}, the dissipative part now takes the standard Lindblad form \cite{Manzano2020, lindblad1976generators, gorini1976completely}.
 The initial condition remains the same as in Eq. \eqref{eq: HEOM initial condition}: $\hat{\rho}'(0)=\hat{\rho}_S(0)\otimes |\mathbf{0}\rangle\langle \mathbf{0}|$.
 The functions $f_j(t)$ appear only in the unitary part of the master equation, specifically in $\hat{H}_\text{eff}(t)$, which is now Hermitian.

-The computational complexity of solving Eq. \eqref{eq: pseudomode master equation} can be reduced by half, at the cost of introducing statistical sampling through the standard Markovian quantum-state diffusion formalism \cite{Disi1998, Gisin1992, Gatarek1991}.
+The computational complexity of solving Eq. \eqref{eq: pseudomode master equation} in Liouville space can be reduced to Hilbert-space scaling, at the cost of introducing statistical sampling through the standard Markovian quantum-state diffusion formalism \cite{Disi1998, Gisin1992, Gatarek1991}.
 The corresponding white-noise pseudomode stochastic Schrödinger equation (PSSE) is given in Appendix \ref{sec: PSSE}, and will be used in our numerical analysis.